xcdl/xcdl.github.io-source/pages/reference/metadata.md

 tocLevels: 1
 ---

+> Note: This file needs to be updated for JSON.

 ## Introduction

 This chapter contains reference information for the main XCDL objects `<option>`, `<component>`, `<package>`; and `<interface>`, followed by the various properties such as `<activeIf>` and `<sourceFile>` in alphabetical order.